 We have completed the construction of (\ref{C-Corr}) which proves Theorems \ref{main0'} and \ref{thm3.2}.
-In Cases 2 and 3 above, the construction of the operator $c^D_\kappa$ \emph{a priori} depends on the choice of the closed points $p$ and $q$.
-We finish this section by showing in the following proposition that $c^D_\kappa$ in Case 2 or 3 is in fact independent of the choice of the points.
+The construction of the operator $c^{K_C}_\kappa$ \emph{a priori} depends on the choice of the closed points $p$ and $q$.
+We finish this section by showing in the following proposition that $c^{K_C}_\kappa$ in Case 2 or 3 is, in fact, independent of the choice of the points.